 Such lighting will be too harsh for the plant and end up burning it.
 When setting up lighting inside of a vivarium, fluorescent lights will work extremely well.

-If the vivarium will not have any proper artificial lighting, place the vivarium near a window that is bright enough, but also does come in contact with direct sun.
+If the vivarium will not have any proper terrarium lighting, place the vivarium near a window that is bright enough, but also does come in contact with direct sun.
 If the plant becomes dull and loses its coloration, it isn’t getting enough light.

 Buy English Ivy